 and was named by

 |Read in D Magazine why Dr. Dickerman is one of the best Neurosurgeons in Dallas.

 Dr Dickerman’s Biographical Sketch

-You may need to Download and install the latest version of Adobe Acrobat Reader.
+You may need to Download and install the latest version of Adobe Acrobat Reader to view the CV.